othorai/othor.ai/README.md

 | [<img src="https://github.com/NairKoroth.png" width="80px;" alt="Nair Koroth"/><br /><sub><b>NairKoroth</b></sub>](https://github.com/NairKoroth) | [<img src="https://github.com/nekender.png" width="80px;" alt="User2"/><br /><sub><b>nekender</b></sub>](https://github.com/nekender) | [<img src="https://github.com/ritttwaj.png" width="80px;" alt="User3"/><br /><sub><b>ritttwaj</b></sub>](https://github.com/ritttwaj) |
 | :---: | :---: | :---: |

-## Upcoming Releases: What We're Working On
-1. Single Sign-On (SSO) and integrations with popular applications
-2. Additional data source connectors
-3. LLM Switcher & LLM connectors
-4. Insights from documents
-5. New layout options for narratives
-6. Expanded chart types for dashboards
-7. Mobile app (Enterprise License)
-8. Email alerts
-9. Themes

-## Othor 2.0 - Bifrost
-We’re here for the long haul.
-Expect a major release of Othor 2.0 in 2025!
-Take a look at our labs and research(https://othor.ai/labs/) to catch a glimpse of what we’re planning for Bifrost (Othor 2.0).
-Bifrost will be more collaborative, more enterprise-focused, and even more magical than RuneWeaver (Othor 1.0), while preserving its simplicity, speed, and security.

-## Support Othor AI
-If you like the product we’ve built and what we’re striving for in the long term, please help promote Othor within your network.
-We’re also raising funds.
-For a detailed pitch deck, contact us at uk@othor.ai.

-## Contributing

-We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## License